callumenator/glui/readme.markdown

-Currently requires 2.061-head to compile on Windows (due to Optlink bug)

 This repo contains routines for creating and managing windows, handling window events, loading and rendering truetype fonts using freetype, and drawing GUI elements in openGL.